 Teaching with Technology

-In November, we’ll talk about how technology can aid students’ learning in your classes.
+For our final meeting, we’ll talk about how technology can aid students’ learning in your classes.
 We’ll talk both about general principles for pedagogically effective ways of using technology and about some specific technologies in use at Stonehill.
-Our Instructional Technology Manager, Jan Harrison, will be joining us this month.
+We’ll welcome a faculty guest or two to talk about how they’ve incorporated technology into their teaching.